 Attached to the back on the rear rack will be a small backpack and 5 liter dry bag.
 The backpack is just a classic Jansport backpack that I used to use for school.
 I will store my raincoat, shoes, food, and miscellaneous stuff in the backpack.
 In the dry bag, I will store my camp stove and pot as well as extra water and food.
 I will wrap the backpack in a tarp for waterproofing.
 The tarp will also be used as a footprint for my tent.

 We will be camping every night to save money.
 I also plan to cook most of my own food along the way

-Sleep Mat: Klymit Static V Sleeping Pad I ordered from Amazon.
+Sleep Mat: Klymit Static V Sleeping Pad.
 I’ve only used this a few times.
 So far it is very comfortable for its size and I haven’t had any punctures.
 I’ll write a review of the pad once I return.

 Camp Stove: I just made a simple alcohol stove from a tuna can.
-Here is a good guide on how to do it.
 I just used a church key style bottle opener to make holes in the can.
 I will carry a small bottle of denatured alcohol for fuel.

 Cooking Pot: I am bringing a 1-liter stainless steel camping pot with lid for cooking.